 Now you can add Nginx sites using the Create Virtual Server link as you would with Apache.
 The only thing different is “Enable Nginx” needs to be checked in the features section.

 I have found this setup to be extremely fast and flexible.
 Virtualmin automatically configures Nginx with fastcgi to load PHP as the domain owners user.
 Each virtual server also has it’s own php.ini, tmp, and logs folder which makes managing separate users and sites a breeze.
 Virtualmin also takes care of managing email accounts, ftp accounts, email aliases, Mysql Databases, DNS records and more.
+If you want a littel more insight into how we manage things, weve been using a crm and you should too.
+A good one has Lead Generation and thats the main thing you should look for.
 So for $5.95 you have complete control of your hosting environment with a intuitive interface for creating and administering an unlimited number of domains all for the price of a shared server.
 No extra license feeds are needed for Cpanel or artificial limits imposed on the number of databases, domains, or email accounts.